BennyHoward/blog-example-1/DEV_ENV_SETUP.md

 In here you'll learn how to setup your machine in order to run and develop on this project.

 This development environment setup assumes the developer is using macOS.
-Windows and Linux instructions are currently not available.
+Windows and Linux instructions are currently not available at the moment, however it is a [TODO](./.todo) item.

-If you wish for additional development environment setup guides, please feel free to reach out and send a feature request to [Benny Howard](mailto:bennyhoward.opensource@gmail.com).

 ## 1. Install Xcode Select